ibrahimitani0/ibrahimitani0.github.io/README.md

 [[https://github.com/ibrahimitani0/ibrahimitani0.github.io/blob/master/pic.jpeg]]

-I am a Software Developer that loves a chellenge, and building websites and webApps
+I am a Software Developer that loves a challenge, and building websites and webApps
 ```

 ### Some of my projects